AI in crypto

 How does AI work

-If you want a machine or program to solve problems, you will have to give that machine tools to detect reality with.
+If you want a machine or program to solve problems you will have to give that machine tools to detect reality with.
 These detectors will have to be programmed to measure or recognize a particular part of reality.

-So you can have all sorts of things detected and turn them into AI.
+So you can have all kinds of things detected and turn them into AI.
 By the way, it only becomes AI when something is done with it.
 There are a number of forms of applied detection.

 Machine learning